 Omnibus surveys are a quick and cost-effective methodology; they field constantly and are often used when conducting “research for ink,” where survey results are turned into headlines and stories for media.

 The Red Cross team made a modest investment and asked a handful of questions in an online omnibus.
-The results were mentioned in USA Today, Time, and on the Today Show last week, with headlines like “Only 56% of adults who say they can swim can perform five critical water-safety skills that could save their lives, according to a new American Red Cross survey.
+The results were mentioned in USA Today and Time, with headlines like “Only 56% of adults who say they can swim can perform five critical water-safety skills that could save their lives, according to a new American Red Cross survey.
 How do you stack up?”

 I’m delighted for the communications team I worked with on this; I know these are great results for them!